“It never ceases to amaze me that our bodies are constructed of the stuff of stars.” — Stephen Hawking

-Simply, through the process of stellar nucleosynthesis each star produces within its interior heavier-than-helium elements that in turn are released upon supernova, enriching the next generation of stars that form from its nebula.
+Simply, through the process of stellar nucleosynthesis each star produces within its interior heavier-than-helium elements that in turn are released upon supernova, which enriches the next generation of stars that form from its nebula.
 It goes without saying that long before you were here your ancestors were here.
-Everything has an antecedent.
 So by applying the same anthropic principle that declares that your grandfather must have existed because you exist, quite simply the only way our sun, with its heavier elements, can exist is because some nearby Population II star (or stars) detonated, creating our higher-metallicized stellar nursery.
 The universe existed some 9 billion years before our solar system, but we couldn’t exist without those 9 billion years before us.
 “Only Population I objects are expected to harbor planetary systems.” (– http://www.daviddarling.info/encyclopedia/P/PopI.html)

-Except for hydrogen and helium every atom in the sun and the Earth was synthesized in other stars.
+Except for hydrogen and helium, every atom in the sun and the Earth was synthesized in other stars.
 The silicon in the rocks, the oxygen in the air, the carbon in our DNA the gold in our banks, the uranium in our arsenals were all made thousands of light-years away and billions of years ago.
 Our planet, our society and we ourselves are built of star stuff.

 — Carl Sagan, Cosmos, Ep.
 9, PBS, 1980

 And you might notice the above caveats regarding hydrogen… as pointed out previously the hydrogen atoms are even older!
-You are a sculpture some 13 billion years in the making, using materials brought together from across vast distances of the universe.
+Your body is a sculpture some 13 billion years in the making, using materials brought together from across vast distances of the universe.
 The five most common elements in the universe are hydrogen, helium, oxygen, carbon and nitrogen.
 The most common elements in your body are oxygen, carbon, hydrogen and nitrogen; helium aside (which is a noble gas & chemically inert), your body reflects — virtually in kind — the makeup of the universe around you.